-More than 3.5 years ago I attended my first press trip – ever since I’ve been invited to more than 40 press and blogger trips and now it’s time to share my experience with you.
-In this post, I will use the terms press trip and blogger trip alternating – I simply refer to a trip that a blogger is invited to.
+More than 3.5 years ago I attended my first press trip – ever since I’ve been invited to more than 40 press trips, fam trips and blogger trips.
+Now now it’s time to share my experience with you in this post.
+Please note that I will use the terms press trip, fam trip and blogger trip exchangeably – I simply refer to a trip that a blogger is invited to.

-Today, there are more and more trips designed exclusively for bloggers.
-Some tourism boards will mix bloggers and journalists – and if I can chose I’d be happy to join the journalists.
+Today, there are more and more trips created exclusively for bloggers and their young audiences.
+Some tourism boards will mix bloggers and journalists, some will keep them strictly apart.
+If it is up to me: I’d be happy to join the journalists.

 Tips for Press Trips for Bloggers